greenpdx/LnxNetCtl/docs/nccli.md

 - Store configuration files on encrypted file systems if they contain sensitive network credentials.
 - Regularly review and rotate WiFi passwords.
 - Limit access to the `/etc/crrouter/netctl/` directory to root only.
-- Use sudo with care and restrict which users can execute libnccli.
+- Use sudo with care and restrict which users can execute nccli.

 For detailed security information, see `SECURITY_AUDIT.md` in the project repository.